Get up to $4,190

 or any specific renovations you are planning,

-you should request clarification from the Ontario government.
+you should request clarification from the Government of Canada.

 Homeowners are responsible for clarifying that their house and